The Challenges Facing SEND Schools Across the UK

 The Schools White Paper

-Comprehensive SEND reform has been promised through a Schools White Paper, although this has been delayed until early 2026.
+Comprehensive SEND reform has been promised through a Schools White Paper, now expected in early 2026.
 Education Secretary Bridget Phillipson explained the delay in a letter to the Education Select Committee: “I have taken the decision to have a further period of co-creation, testing our proposals with the people who matter most in this reform – the families – alongside teachers and other experts.”

 The government has outlined five principles that will underpin its reforms:

-- Effective – That reforms should be grounded in evidence, ensuring that all schools know where to find effective practice.
+• Effective – Reforms should be grounded in evidence, ensuring all schools know where to find effective practice

 Unsuitable Learning Spaces